dxtaner/QuestionAnswerRestApiNodejs/README.md

 This file is used to create a routing structure in an Express.js application.
 It manages the operations on the respective paths of the modules and routes incoming requests to the appropriate handlers.

 Admin Router

+Admin Router
 ============

+This is a router module for handling administrative actions related to users in an Express application.
+It provides routes for retrieving user profiles and getting a list of all users.

 This is a router module for handling administrative actions in an Express application.
 It provides routes for blocking a user and deleting a user.